PortfolioEffect/jniusx/docs/source/api.rst

 API
 ===

-.. module:: jniusx
+.. module:: jnius

-This part of the documentation covers all the interfaces of Jniusx.
+This part of the documentation covers all the interfaces of Pyjnius.

 Reflection classes
 ------------------